sahilrajput03/sahilrajput03/arch-notes.md

 # Others:
 C-t % to make new pane towards right.
 C-t " to make new pane downwards.
+C-t n to make a new window. # My custom hotkey.
 # ALSO: Use ctrl+d to kill pane (this is a general terminal keybinding to kill any terminal though).

 # Configuring tmux to start as default in any shell: